 - a.
 A mandatory enrollee subject to open enrollment may submit to the Agency or its enrollment broker a request to disenroll from the Managed Care Plan.
-This may be done without cause at the following times: - (1) During the ninety (90) days following the enrollee's initial enrollment, or the date the Agency or its enrollment broker sends the enrollee notice of the enrollment, whichever is later;
+This may be done without cause at the following times: - (1) During the one hundred and twenty (120) days following the enrollee's initial enrollment, or the date the Agency or its enrollment broker sends the enrollee notice of the enrollment, whichever is later; - (2) At least every twelve (12) months during a recipient's annual open enrollment period;

-- (2) At least every twelve (12) months during a recipient's annual open enrollment period; - (3) If the temporary loss of Medicaid eligibility has caused the enrollee to miss the open enrollment period; - (4) When the Agency or its enrollment broker grants the enrollee the right to terminate enrollment without cause (done on a case-by-case basis); and - (5) During the thirty (30) days after the enrollee is referred for hospice services in order to enroll in another Managed Care Plan to access the enrollee's choice of hospice provider. - b.
+- (3) During the one hundred and twenty (120) days following the enrollee's reenrollment if a temporary loss of eligibility causes the enrollee to miss the open enrollment period. - (4) When the Agency or its enrollment broker grants the enrollee the right to terminate enrollment without cause (done on a case-by-case basis); and - (5) During the thirty (30) days after the enrollee is referred for hospice services in order to enroll in another Managed Care Plan to access the enrollee's choice of hospice provider. - b.
 Voluntary enrollees not subject to open enrollment may disenroll without cause at any time.